-Vermilion County residents, officials and local experts are taking issue with any proposal that would allow Dynegy to leave its toxic coal ash in the floodplain of the Middle Fork River.
-While specifics surrounding Dynegy's proposal are not known, we do know that:
+Vermilion County residents, officials and local experts are taking issue with Dynegy's proposed closure plan.
+Dynegy's proposed fix would cap and leave the toxic coal ash in place, forever in the floodplain of the Middle Fork River.

-- Dynegy's prior plan included leaving the ash in the floodplain of the river and capping the three pits with 2.5 inches of a geomembrane; 15 inches of a geocomposite; and 3 feet of soil.
-This is a short-term, cost-cutting solution for the company that would leave the liability of the ash stored at this site to future generations.
+Their plan includes capping the three pits with 2.5 inches of a geomembrane; 15 inches of a geocomposite; and 3 feet of soil, This is a short-term, cost-cutting solution for the company.
+It is one that will leave the liability for this dangerous site to future generations.